-In June 2016, we will open the area’s only freestanding Hospice Inpatient Care Center.
-Most patients will continue to receive care at their home, but there are times when patients need short term stays to be stabilized and then they can return to their home, or facility home.
+On June 1 2016, we opened the area’s only freestanding Hospice Inpatient Care Center.
+Most patients continue to receive care at their home, but there are times when patients need short term stays to be stabilized and then they can return to their home, or facility home.
 Click here to learn more about the capital campaign.

 Boards of Directors